suabochica/react-nanodegree/docs/05-react-router.md

 So in a nutshell, when you use `BrowserRouter`, you're creating a `history` object which will listen to changes in the URL and make sure your app is made aware of those changes.

 ### `BrowserRouter` Component Recap

 In summary, for React Router to work properly, you need to wrap your whole app in a `BrowserRouter` component.
 Also, `BrowserRouter` wraps the history library which makes it possible for your app to be made aware of changes in the URL.

 ## The Link Component

-The `Link` component of react it is critialc because is the way that the user navigates through your app.
+The `Link` component of react it is critical because is the way that the user navigates through your app.
 When the user clicks a link it talks to the browser router and tells its to update tu URL.

 It's also, accessible if you use the keyboard to navigate an the app it will still work or maybe you want to rigth-click and open a new window that's gonna still work.
 These components do what users expect a link on the web to do.